Table of Contents:

-I have on a number of occasions heard people comment on the clergy vestments (including Bishops and Archbishops) – things like:
+I have on several occasions heard people comment on the clergy vestments (including Bishops and Archbishops) – things like:

 - “Whatever does he look like.”